Standard Bearer of Chen Taijiquan

 Chen’s big heartedness, his outstanding Taijiquan skills, and his personal characteristics make him highly respected around the world.
 He is truly the most outstanding Chen family Taijiquan master of his generation and a world-renowned martial artist.

-Link of Grandmaster Chen Xiaowang and other masters talking about the history and demonstrating the Chen style
+Video of Grandmaster Chen Xiaowang and other masters talking about the history and demonstrating the Chen style